vlandham/vlandham.github.com/_posts/2016-04-11-bubble_charts_in_js.md

   .friction(0.9);
 ```

 Pretty simple right?
-The [charge documentation](https://github.com/mbostock/d3/wiki/Force-Layout#wiki-charge) provides us with the understanding that this paramater can be a constant, but can also be a function.
+The [charge documentation](https://github.com/mbostock/d3/wiki/Force-Layout#wiki-charge) provides us with the understanding that this parameter can be a constant, but can also be a function.
 Sweet!

 The charge function takes in an input parameter, `d`, which is the data associated with a node.
 The method returns the negative of the radius squared of the node, divided by 8.